Watee22/epubTranslator/README.md

 ## License

-This project is for educational purposes.
+MIT

 ## Credits

-Uses the EpubTranslator module for EPUB file processing and translation.
+Modified the EpubTranslator module for EPUB file processing and translation.
+Used the common words list from `https://github.com/oprogramador/most-common-words-by-language`

+## TODO
+1.more languages
+2.docker development
+3.modifiable prompts